This page was adapted from an article by Right to Counsel NYC

 Most likely NOT if you TAKE ACTION.

 Apply for New York’s Emergency Rental Assistance Program (ERAP) – If you have been financially impacted by COVID-19 and missed any rent at your current residence since March 13, 2020, you could be eligible to receive funds to pay your back rent.
-If you applied for ERAP your landlord cannot start a new eviction case against you and any current eviction case will be paused while you wait for your ERAP application to be processed.
+If you applied for ERAP and your landlord attempts to bring you to court for nonpayment, your pending ERAP application can pause your case until it is processed.

 If you are found eligible for ERAP and the landlord accepts the money: